 Brazil Soybean Weather – Introduction

-Over the past 20 years, Brazil soybean weather has had important impacts on production.
+Over the past 20 years, Brazil soybean weather has significantly impacted crop production.
 During that time Brazil has become a global powerhouse in the agriculture industry while developing into both a major producer and exporter of agricultural products.
 If you’ve asked yourself “Which country is the largest producer of soybeans in the world?” and answered “Brazil”, you’re correct.
 Agricultural production in Brazil has exploded over the past 20 years and its impact on global markets has been significant.

-As shown below, Brazil has become the number two producer of soybeans by 2018, according to the UN FAO.
+As discussed in this Forbes article, Brazil has over-committed exports to China and seeks to import soybeans from the United States to avoid soybean price in locally, despite becoming the top global soybean producer.
+Brazil was the number two producer of soybeans by 2018, according to the UN FAO.
 Brazil is in the southern hemisphere which means the crop grows during months of the year roughly opposite on the calendar to the US crop season.
 Just as with the US crop season, “ag weather” conditions can have a significant impact on production on a year-to-year basis.
 Considering all these factors together indicates that monitoring the conditions of crop growth during the Brazilian crop season provides critical information regarding production totals in Brazil.

 Note that in addition to the US and Brazil being top producers of soybeans, Argentina produces the third most soybeans in the world.
 Soybean production in all other countries is relatively small compared to US and Brazilian production.